eggheads/eggdrop/doc/sphinx_source/mainDocs/about.rst

       unpacked.

     * Tcl -- Eggdrop cannot compile without Tcl installed on your shell.

-  Before starting, ask yourself if you really need a bot.
-Most IRC servers allow only a handful of bots, and some forbid them outright.
-The reason?
-Too many people run bots as "toys" or as a means of destruction.
-If you want to use Eggdrop for destructive purposes, go ahead and erase this directory now.
-  It's almost impossible to do what you want with this bot.

   Copyright (C) 1999 - 2021 Eggheads Development Team